HashWarlock/hashwarlock/README.md

 <img src="./assets/ThePlugsSparkCreativity.png" width="320" height="320"/>
 </p>

-## Hi, How are ya? 👋
+## hi 👋
-I'm Joshua.
-I am the Director of Technical Evangelism at Phala Network, and founder/owner of Incipient Technologies LLC.
-My main interests revolve around blockchain technology, distributed computing, cybersecurity and privacy preserving technologies.
+i'm joshua.
+i enjoy technology.
-- 🔭 I’m currently working on Phat Contracts at Phala Network
+- 🔭 I’m currently working on AI Agent Contracts at Phala Network
 - 🔌 The Plugs ⚡ Spark Creativity
 <!--
 **HashWarlock/hashwarlock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.